Computing Linear Matrix Representations of Helton-Vinnikov Curves: Quartic Curves Revisited

 Next, we will show that each of these systems actually contains a real cubic.
 To do this, we use contact conics, as the product of a bitangent with a contact conic is a contact cubic.
 By \cite[Lemma 6.7]{PSV}, there exists a real bitangent $b \in \R[x,y,z]_1$ and a real system of contact conics $\mathcal{Q} \subset \C[x,y,z]_2$ such that their product $\{b\cdot q\;:\; q \in \mathcal{Q}\}$ lies in the system $\M \subset \C[x,y,z]_3$.
 Furthermore, by \cite[Prop.~6.6]{PSV}, since $\V_{\R}(f)$ is nonempty, every real system of contact conics $\mathcal{Q}$ to $f$ contains a real conic $q$.
 The desired real contact cubic is the product $b\cdot q$. \end{proof}

-The technique in the last paragraph of the above proof led us to the following result: {\em There exists a smooth Helton-Vinnikov quartic $f \in \Q[x,y,z]_4$ that has $12$ inequivalent matrix representations {\rm (\ref{lmr1})} over the field $\Q$ of rational numbers.}
+By constructing a suitable Cayley octad (see \cite[\S 3]{PSV}), the technique in the last paragraph of the above proof led us to the following result: {\em There exists a smooth Helton-Vinnikov quartic $f \in \Q[x,y,z]_4$ that has $12$ inequivalent determinantal representations {\rm (\ref{lmr1})} over the field $\Q$ of rational numbers.}

 \begin{example} The special rational Helton-Vinnikov quartic we found is

 This polynomial satisfies $\,f(x,y,z) \,= {\rm det}(M)$ where

 This representation is definite because the matrix $M$ is positive definite at the point $(1:0:0)$.
 Hence $\mathcal{V}(f)$ is a Helton-Vinnikov curve with this point in its inner convex oval.
 Rational representatives for the other seven definite classes are found at our website (\ref{eq:url}), along with representatives for the four non-definite real classes.
 One of them is the matrix